dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/2-Arrays_and_Loops/Deliverables/README.md

 ## I Would Like to Say a Few Words

-Write a program that uses a loop to prompt the user to enter a `String`.
+Write a program that uses a `while` loop to prompt the user to enter a `String`.
 Keep prompting until the user types one of the following words:

 ```
 nitwit